reflection-emit/Cauldron/README.md

 - NetCore Dlls droped from package due to issues with Fody - This will be back as soon as NetCore and Fody works a lot better
 - Types with the component attribute get a hard-coded CreateInstance method.
 The Factory will use this method to create an instance of the type.
 This should give the factory an instancing performance almost on par with the __new__ keyword.
 - Types that inherits or implements the following classes or interfaces are considered as components and will also recieve a CreateInstance method: ResourceDictionary, IValueConverter, INotifyPropertyChanged, FrameworkElement
+- Breaking changes in Assemblies class.
+Some methods and properties were removed without replacement.
 ### 1.1.4
 - Inject attribute default paramaters are now "params"
 - Assemblies class now throws a better error message if an Assembly cannot be loaded